solana-labs/solana/book/src/getting-started/README.md

 ### Drone

-In order for the fullnodes and clients to work, we'll need to spin up a drone to give out some test tokens.
+In order for the validators and clients to work, we'll need to spin up a drone to give out some test tokens.
 The drone delivers Milton Friedman-style "air drops" \(free tokens to requesting clients\) to be used in test transactions.

 Start the drone with: